Display awards and conditionally format Org Chart

 For the versions earlier than 4.x.x (including on-premises ones), please follow this instruction.

-This is how the org chart will look after all customizations:
+This is how your chart will look after all customizations:

-I assume that you’ve already added the web part to your page and configured it with default settings.
+It is assumed that you’ve already added the web part to your page and configured it with default settings.
+Next, we’ll change box background colors based on a custom field in the data source.

 Gold medal